 The fulfillment of our dreams and hopes lies not in moving God out of our lives and marching ahead with our own plans on how to get things done, but in putting Jesus first.
-It is in recognizing his sovereign authority over everything that we find the door that leads to joyful living and life’s meaning.
+In recognizing his sovereign authority over everything, we find the door that leads to joyful living and life’s meaning.

-If you have done all this but there’s no change in your situation, don’t give up.
+Don’t give up if you have done all this, but there’s no change in your situation.
 Keep praying.
-God does hear and answer prayer, but he does so in his way and in his time, and for our best.
+God does hear and answer our fervent prayers.
+But he does so in his way and in his time, and for our best.
 Does this mean we need to stop dreaming and planning?
 No, just dream bigger, and submit your dreams to God.
 His will is always better.